What are we intending to do today?

-To upgrade/migrate (side-side) SQL Server 2014 Availability group(s) running on Windows Server 2012 R2 to SQL Server 2019 running on Win 2016 with the least amount of downtime.
+With the least amount of downtime, upgrade/migrate SQL Server 2014 Availability group(s) running on Windows Server 2012 R2 to SQL Server 2019 running on Windows 2016.

 Our main Agend is

-I have SQL 2014 AG running on Windows Server 2012R2 which needs to be upgraded/migrated to SQL Server 2019 running on Windows Server 2016 with a very minimal downtime and no configuration changes for the Application teams.
+SQL 2014 AG, which is operating on Windows Server 2012R2, it has to be upgraded/migrated to SQL Server 2019, which is running on Windows Server 2016, with little downtime and no configuration changes for the application teams.

 .
 Join the Databases .

 .
-And in Windows Server 2012R2 EVICT both nodes from the Cluster
+EVICT both nodes from the Cluster in Windows Server 2012R2.

-Change the failover mode to manual for all replicas just to make sure cluster has no control over failing over my AG automatically.
+Change the failover mode for all replicas to manual only to make sure the cluster doesn’t have any control over my AG failing over automatically.

-But the two SQL 2014 Instances will be in unhealthy state, In fact those databases will become inaccessible at this time, since Logs cannot be shipped from higher(2019) to lower(2014) version.
+However, the two SQL 2014 instances will be in a bad way; in fact, both databases will become unreachable at this time since logs cannot be transferred from a higher(2019) to a lower(2014) version.

 This means that databases on SQL 2014 instances will not be SYNCHRONIZED.